Leashing your cat

-2. Once she is used to wearing the harness, attach a cord to the harness, and let her drag it around so that she gets used to the feel of tension on the harness.
+2. Once she is used to wearing the harness, attach a thin leash to the harness, and let her drag it around so that she gets used to the feel of tension.

-3. If your cat is comfortable with it so far, pick up the lead in the house and see if you can get her to follow you.
-You may use cat treats or something that she really likes to help coax her to follow along.
+3. After she's comfortable with that, pick up the leash and see if you can get her to follow you in the house.
+You may use more cat treats or something that she really likes to help coax her to follow along.

 4. Once she is comfortable with all of the above steps, you can now go outside.
 Make sure the first few times you lead your cat outside that it is a quiet time of day and start in the backyard or a place where there will less activity.
 We do not want your cat to have a negative reaction or be frightened by this new experience.

-6. Never leave your cat outside unattended for his or her safety.
+6. Remember, never leave your cat outside unattended for his or her safety.